reanimate/reanimate/videos/color-theory/SCRIPT.md

 There are three types of color-sensing cones, S, M, and L, sensitive to short, medium, and long wavelengths respectively.

-Now imagine a space with S, M, and L as the axes
+Now imagine a space with S, M, and L as the axes.
+This space contains all unique colors but, due to the rather large overlap between the M and L cones, this space is rather awkward to use.

 The intensity of light sensed by these three cones give each color a unique three dimensional position.
 However, due to the rather large overlap between